-d.
-Witnesses
+3. Witnesses

-A Complainant or Respondent can choose to bring Witnesses that can provide information that is relevant to the Board Hearing, provided that the Witnesses were submitted to the Hearing Moderator per the guidelines outlined in the Evidence section below.
-Witnesses will not be present for the entirety of the Board Hearing, only during their testimony.
+A Complainant or Respondent may bring Witnesses to provide information that is deemed relevant to the Board Hearing, provided that the Witness names are submitted to and approved by the Hearing Moderator per the guidelines outlined in the Evidence section below.
+Witnesses will not be present for the entirety of the Board Hearing.
+They will only be present during their testimony.